White Sulphur Springs in Meagher County, Montana — The American West (Mountains)

 2. Fort Logan (1869-1880).

 Established as Camp Baker 30 Nov 1869 and named for Maj.
 Eugene M. Baker 2nd U.S. Cavalry.
 Designated Fort Logan 30 Dec 1878 and named after Capt.
 William Logan, 7th U.S. Infantry, who was killed in the Battle of Big Hole 9 Aug 1877.
 (Submitted on August 22, 2015, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 22, 2015, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 433 times since then and 63 times this year.
-Last updated on August 22, 2015, by Cosmos Mariner of Cape Canaveral, Florida.
+This page was last revised on April 18, 2020.
+It was originally submitted on August 22, 2015, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 532 times since then and 10 times this year.
+Last updated on December 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 Photos: 1, 2. submitted on August 22, 2015, by Cosmos Mariner of Cape Canaveral, Florida.
-3. submitted on August 22, 2015.
-4. submitted on August 22, 2015, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+3. submitted on April 16, 2020.
+4. submitted on August 22, 2015.
+5. submitted on August 22, 2015, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.